IDSP22/EducationApp_ChenKim/markdowns/calculate.md

 ### Let’s look at the previous example:

-Upon calling all her friends who attended the party, Ruby gathered information that 4 out of 12 friends who ate pizza at the party got sick, and 3 out of 8 friends who did not eat pizza got sick.
+Upon calling several friends who attended the party, Beyonce and Jay-Z gathered information that 8 out of 27 friends who ate pizza at the party got sick, and 4 out of 31 friends who did not recall eating pizza got sick.